L&S Instructional Resources: Teaching During COVID-19

-This is page provides an overview of resources, policies, and guidance to support continuity of instruction during the Fall 2020 COVID-19 disruption.
+This page provides an overview of resources, policies, and guidance to support continuity of instruction during the Fall 2020 COVID-19 disruption.

 Scheduled instruction modality for your course